Chapter 30. Lead-Based Paint Activities Regulations

 b.
 Locate at least two dust sampling locations.

-2. All dust samples shall be sent to a laboratory recognized by EPA as being capable of performing the analysis to determine if they contain detectable levels of lead that can be quantified numerically.
+2. All dust samples must be sent to a laboratory recognized by EPA as being capable of performing the analysis to determine if they contain detectable levels of lead that can be quantified numerically.

 Statutory Authority